mosull20/dark-side-ms3/TESTING.md

 * Issue with some user uploaded links being broken so with guidance from CI tutor, found solution & function code for image verification on [Stack overflow](https://stackoverflow.com/questions/10543940/check-if-a-url-to-an-image-is-up-and-exists-in-python) and implented a generic back up image to load if link not working, or not a valid filetype or not provided.

 * Note, I would like to in the future, outside the time restraints of the project, look at trying to refactor some of the code in app.py as the way I have the sort feature working currently seems repetitive.

+Bugs not yet fixed
+* One feature I have on 'Add Review' form is to hide the 'Author' column if 'Movie' or 'TV Show' are selected in the category field as it is not relevant for those categories.
+I also added this to the 'Edit Review' form but found that when the page loads first, the author field shows regardless of what category is prefilled.
+Once you click into the category and reselect, it then is hidden (if not a book) and functions as expected.
+I tried various fixes for this before needing to move on with no satisfactory solution.
+Again, I will need to come back to this in the future and try again to find a solution.